pymc-devs/pymc-data-umbrella/webinars/contributing_to_documentation/docs_presentation.md

 If the target doesn't exist in the current website nor it is repeated among the external websites we have configured we can skip this prefix.
-We can therefore skip the prefix safely for links to python objects, and we have done.
-The import path is already unique.
+We can therefore skip the prefix safely for links to python objects, and we have, the import path is already unique.
 :::

 #### Formatting roles